Freedom of religion in China: People's Republic of China

 Article 36 of the Constitution of the People's Republic of China of 1982 specifies that:

 This protection is extended only to what are called "normal religious activities", generally understood to refer to religions that submit to state control via the State Administration for Religious Affairs.
 The Constitution further forbids the use of religion to "engage in activities that disrupt social order, impair the health of citizens or interfere with the educational system of the state."
 Furthermore, it states that "[r]eligious organizations and religious affairs are not subject to any foreign dominance."

 The law affords protection to five officially sanctioned religions: the Buddhist Association of China, Chinese Taoist Association, Islamic Association of China, Three-Self Patriotic Movement and Catholic Patriotic Association.
 Religious groups are required to register with the State Administration for Religious Affairs (SARA, formerly known as the central Religious Affairs Bureau) or its provincial and local offices (still known as Religious Affairs Bureaus (RABs)).
 SARA and the RABs are responsible for monitoring and judging the legitimacy of religious activity.

+The law does not define "proselytization"; however, the constitution states that nobody can force a citizen to believe or not believe in a religion.
 Proselytizing is only permitted in private settings or within registered houses of worship.
 Proselytization in public, in unregistered churches or temples, or by foreigners is prohibited.
 Members of the officially atheist Communist Party are strongly discouraged from holding religious faith.
+New laws in 2022 required anyone preaching online to apply for a permit for proselytizing.
+In 2025, the National Religious Affairs Administration issued a new online activity guidelines for clergy.